 - Fluoride treatments

 Did you know that Family First Health has a mobile dental program that goes to local elementary schools and childcare centers?
-Find more information about our Kids Against Cavities program here!
+Find more information about our Mobile School Dentist Program here!

 How do I make an appointment?